PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

     })
 ```

-We'll need to recalculate the `yDomain` so that the real min of the data set is used to map `#00cc00`:
+Notice that we calculate the yDomain using `d3.extent` so that the real min of the data set is used to map #00cc00:

 ![](https://i.imgur.com/zCrKZtB.png)

 ## Add axes

-The left axis is just like before:
+The left axis is just like in the scatter plot chapter.
+Add this code to the bottom of the AJAX callback:

 ```javascript
 var leftAxis = d3.axisLeft(yScale);